 Mercury offers a real advance because of its native efficiency and ease of use, Cook said.
 "If someone pulls together a data set it can be in the Mercury system in a day.
 The metadata are simple, and the data can reside anywhere around the world.
 We encourage data providers to link to the most direct site for the data -- not to the home page for the data."

 It is worth noting that, since Mercury updates on a daily basis, withdrawing data from the Mercury system is simply a click on the data set registration page.

 Mercury will become the primary interface for accessing all ORNL DAAC data, as well as similar data registered in Mercury by researchers around the world.
-By extending the system to interface with NASA's new EOS Clearinghouse (ECHO), the ORNL DAAC's next version of Mercury will allow users to find and order data from any DAAC.
+By extending the system to interface with NASA's new Earth Observing Systems (EOS) Clearinghouse (ECHO), ORNL DAAC's next version of Mercury will allow users to find and order data from any DAAC.

-"In addition, Mercury will be a major element for interoperability for the Earth Science Information Partners (ESIP) Federation," Cook said.
-The ESIP Federation is a partnership of government agencies, national laboratories, universities, non-profit organizations and commercial businesses scattered across the United States.
+"In addition, Mercury will be a major element for interoperability for the Earth Science Information Partners (ESIP)," Cook said.
+ESIP is a partnership of government agencies, national laboratories, universities, non-profit organizations and commercial businesses scattered across the United States.
 "Mercury will play an integral role in ensuring that all ESIP products and services can be found," he said.